Police dog bites blind man in Tennessee church hostel, prompting lawsuit

 He also said more training always helps.

-It’s unclear if anything changed after this incident since internal affairs only wrote up one officer for not wearing his body camera.
+Internal affairs wrote up one officer for not wearing his body camera, but it’s otherwise unclear whether any other actions were taken after the incident.

 “It really changed my opinion of the Memphis Police Department,” Kyle Maxwell said.